 ⦿ the pacing Woodland achieves telling the story from both child and adult perspectives, and

-⦿ the trust and relationship that develops between these fallible, underdog leads,
+⦿ the trust and relationship that develops between these fallible, crime-fighting underdogs,

 which made The Night Whistler a novel I found impossible to put down.